CPD – a different perspective on learning

 Michelle Mullen, ICAS Executive Director Regulation, offers Members guidance on what type of learning counts toward their commitment to undertake relevant CPD.

-I know that some Members are concerned that the training plans which were put in place in January 2020 have not been achieved, and have expressed concern about being asked to provide confirmation of their CPD in those circumstances.
+I know that some Members are concerned that the training plans which were put in place at the start of the year, have not been achieved, and have expressed concern about being asked to provide confirmation of their CPD in those circumstances.
 I therefore wanted to provide you with some reassurance.

 A different approach to learning